joshwant/COMP3000-JOSHWANT/README.md

 - Install Expo Go on your mobile device
 - Clone the repository
 - Get and add your API and database keys to the .env files
+- Change your IP address in the backend server.js file to your local IP address
 - Open the terminal and navigate to the project directory
 ### Start the backend server:
 - Navigate to the backend directory